mendeljacks/orma/README.md

 ## Mutation diffs

 The simplest way to generate a mutation is by fetching data, modifying it and using Orma's get_mutation_diff function to automatically generate a mutation.
-The clone() function used is a deep clone, which can be found in most utility libraries such as [lodash](https://lodash.com/docs/4.17.15#cloneDeep) or [ramda](https://ramdajs.com/docs/#clone):
+The clone() function in this example is a deep clone, which can be found in most utility libraries such as [lodash](https://lodash.com/docs/4.17.15#cloneDeep) or [ramda](https://ramdajs.com/docs/#clone):

 ```js
 import { get_mutation_diff, orma_query, orma_mutate } from 'orma'